 And boy do these companies make profit a big priority.

-There pet food divisions are especially important to them because they are able to use their leftover food waste unfit for human consumption in their pet food products.
+Their pet food divisions are especially important to them because they are able to use their leftover food waste unfit for human consumption in their pet food products.

 A big win that makes for exceptional profit margins.

-Because of this commercial pet food manufacturers make a concerted effort to develop close relationships with the veterinary field as well as the governing bodies that actually regulate pet food manufacturing.
+Because of this commercial pet food manufacturers make a concerted effort to develop close relationships with the veterinary field as well as the governing bodies that regulate pet food manufacturing.

 Doesn’t sound right, does it?